mauro-j-sanchirico/machine-learning-project-guidelines/README.md

 The evaluation stage includes explainability and adversarial testing, which are performed before the model is sent to production to determine if it is worth proceeding.
 Explainability can help evaluate what the model finds important, to ensure that the model is using the correct information to make decisions.
 An explainability evaluation includes local explainability (assessments of what factors drive individual model decisions) and global explainability (assessments of what is important to a model overall).
 Adversarial testing involves testing the model against unnatural inputs deliberately designed to cause problems with model output, and can help both with robustness to adversarial inputs and with general robustness.
 Once a model is ready, it can be serialized for export to production.
 The serialization must be conformance tested to ensure there were no errors in the serialization process.

+#### Requirement: Do not train on the test data (and remember this can happen in sneaky ways).

+Videos

+Time series

+#### Requirement: Provide a means to detect drift and update models to account for it.

+#### Requirement: Evaluate model fitting capacity.

+#### Requirement: Track ML experiments.

+#### Requirement: Employ pre-processing and post-processing guardrails for input and output validation.

 ### 3.7.
 Data Pipeline
 https://github.com/ruc-practical-ai/fall-2024-final-project/blob/main/INSTRUCTIONS.md